 Eventually we put together a demo tape, and brought it to New York to shop for a record contract.
 I remember sitting in waiting rooms, not able to get past the receptionist.
 I think it was these several years of constant rejection that drove Tom to continue to refine the songs and recordings to a point where they could no longer be denied.
 The fact that both of our original managers were radio promotion guys certainly helped.
-They had radio convinced it was a hit, before anyone had ever heard it!
+They had radio convinced it was a hit before anyone had ever heard it!
 Of course it didn’t hurt that the songs and recordings were everything they promised.

 We were signed to Epic Records in 1975.The first album was released in August 1976.
-We had hopes that the record would sell 200 thousand copied, because that was what we felt we had to sell in order to do another record.
-When the record sold that many in the first few weeks, we knew we had arrived.
+We had hope that the record would sell 200,000 copies, because that was what we felt we had to sell in order to do another record.
+When the record sold that many in the first few weeks we knew we had arrived.

-After the second tour ended in Europe in the fall of 1979, Tom had a group meeting and told us he was taking a year off, and suggested that if we wanted to do another project, solo record or whatever, now was the time.
+After the second tour ended in Europe in the fall of 1979, Tom had a group meeting and told us he was taking a year off and suggested that if we wanted to do another project, solo record or whatever, now was the time.

 Although I hadn’t really thought too much about it before, I decided to try a solo record.
 I began to write some songs with Brad.
 The ideas came quickly and soon we had several songs.
 We brought them to Tom to see what he thought.
 To my surprise he asked to produce the record.
 I had hoped he would say he had an interest in using the songs for a Boston record.
 Brad and I felt that the record label would not allow Tom to produce a solo record when they were waiting for another Boston record.
 We continued writing.
-It was at this time I met Fran Cosmo through a crew member.
+It was at this time I met Fran Cosmo, through a crew member.
 He contributed several songs and lead vocals to the record.
 It was the beginning of a long relationship.
 The record was done in 6 months and released in 9 months.
-I felt I still had enough time to promote it and still be in the year long time frame.
+I felt I still had enough time to promote it and still be within the year long time frame we had been given.
 When the album was released the label ran an ad campaign that said “millions of people have heard his guitar, we would like to introduce you to its owner”.
 Tom felt as though they were promoting me as the “force” behind Boston and was furious.
-I suppose the fact that both Sib and Brad appeared on it, made Boston comparisons inevitable.
-Looking back with 20/20 hindsight, I probably would have handled things differently.
-The album was pulled, and Tom and my relationship suffered.
+I read the ad as they were introducing me as the “other” guitarist.
+I suppose the fact that both Sib and Brad appeared on the record, made Boston comparisons inevitable.
+Looking back, I probably would have handled things differently.
+The album was pulled and my relationship with Tom suffered.

-In 1985 Fran Cosmo and I hitched up again and began Orion the Hunter.
-We enlisted Bruce Smith, a bass player that Fran had been working with, along with former Heart drummer Michael DeRosier.
+In 1985 Fran Cosmo and I hitched up again and formed Orion the Hunter.
+We enlisted Bruce Smith, a bass player that Fran had been working with, along with former Heart drummer, Michael DeRosier.
 I had met Michael on the road at one of the many shows we did with Heart.
 Keyboardist Brian Maes rounded out the band when it was time to tour.
-We recorded a record for CBS, toured opening for Aerosmith on their Back in the saddle tour, and had a video on MTV.
-The band didn’t have the success we had expected and when it came time to follow up with a new record, the band folded.
+We recorded a record for CBS, toured opening for Aerosmith on their Back in the Saddle tour, and had a video on MTV.
+The band didn’t have the success we had expected when it came time to follow up with a new record, the band folded.
 It was back to the drawing board again.

-I had worked with a couple other singers during this time, but it was Brad I really wanted to work with.
+I had worked with a couple of other singers during this time, but it was Brad I really wanted to work with.
 In 1990 Brad left Boston to record and tour with our new band, RTZ.
-Brian Maes joined as keyboardist, and he introduced me to drummer David Stefanelli and former New Man bassist Tim Archibald.
+Brian Maes joined as keyboardist and he introduced me to drummer David Stefanelli and former New Man bassist Tim Archibald.
 In an ironic twist, Tom replaced Brad in Boston with singer Fran Cosmo.
 RTZ released a record on Warner Brothers and toured extensively.
 When it came time to follow up the first record, which hadn’t achieved the success we had hoped for, and without a record label, spirits sagged and Brad left to return to Boston.
-The grunge era had bitten us in the ass.The demo recordings from before the release of RTZ and the demos for the follow up cd are available on the site.
+The grunge era had bitten us i the ass.The demo recording from before the release of RTZ and the demos for the follow up cd are, however, available on this site.
 (Lost/Found)